Our Disclosure

 Who makes the chips for companies like NVIDIA or AMD?
 Look no further than the largest manufacturer of semiconductors in the world: Taiwan Semiconductor Manufacturing Company.

-As of September 2023, TSMC is the 12th-largest company in the world by market capitalization and is arguably one of the most important businesses in any industry.
+As of 2024, TSMC is one of the largest companies in the world by market capitalization and is arguably one of the most important businesses in any industry.

 TSMC is often seen as a risky investment due to the looming threat of being taken over by the Chinese government.
 Still, there is no denying its importance as the world leader in semiconductor fabrication.

 Semiconductor stocks in Canada are available at any investment brokerage.
-If you want to save on commission fees, you can consider using one of these Canadian discount brokerages like Questrade or Wealthsimple.
+If you want to save on commission fees, you can consider using one of these Canadian discount brokerages, Questrade or Qtrade.

 Questrade